MicrosoftDocs/Viva/Viva/engage/manage-security-and-compliance/data-privacy-security-copilot-engage.md

 ### Data residency, data subject rights, and data deletion

 Engage Copilot follows the same data residency protocols currently in place for Viva Engage.
-For details, see: Overview of Security and Compliance in Viva Engage <link>
+For details, see [Overview of Security and Compliance in Viva Engage](/viva/engage/manage-security-and-compliance/security-and-compliance.md).

 ### Engage Copilot, Microsoft Graph, Microsoft 365 services